KeHang-Zhu/llm-auction/README.md

 ```

 ## Coding design EDSL
-We will use John’s fantastic repo of EDSL to implement the LLM experiments.
+We will use EDSL to implement the LLM experiments.

 ### Rule option menu:
     - seal_clock= 'seal' or 'clock'